Parks in the Dark: I-Team Finds Lights Out in National Parks, Depleted Work Force to Fix Them

-As she strolled Constitution Gardens on a recent evening, the News4 I-Team found Sophia Johnson on a dimly lit path just after dark.
+As college student Sophia Johnson strolled Constitution Gardens on a recent evening, the News4 I-Team found her on a dimly lit path just after dark.

-“I didn’t mean to surprise you in the dark,” we told the college accounting student out for a walk, but the lack of light is what brought us there.
+"I didn’t mean to surprise you in the dark," we told Johnson, who was out for a walk — but the lack of light is what brought us there.

 We're making it easier for you to find stories that matter with our new newsletter — The 4Front.
 Sign up here and get news that is important for you to your inbox.

 A tip to the I-Team let us know lights were out in the park and some light poles were completely missing.
-The tipster, who didn’t want us to share his name, went on to tell the I-Team about lights out along Constitution Gardens, Constitution Avenue and in other park land too.
+The tipster, who didn’t want us to share his name, went on to tell the I-Team about lights out along Constitution Gardens, Constitution Avenue and on other park land, too.

 This is just part of what we read in the tip:

-Note: CORRECTION (May 8, 2023, 1:37 p.m.): An earlier version of this article misstated the NPS' National Mall social media handle.